Rayyan-Grey/Pok-Dexter/README.md

 - 📱 Responsive design for mobile and desktop
 - 🎨 Beautiful UI with backdrop blur effects
 - 📄 Pagination system
 - ⚡ Real-time search updates

+- > 🐣 **Easter Egg**: Try hovering over Pikachu on the site for a surprise!

 ## Tech Stack